Bulletin Place warehouses

-The Bulletin Place Warehouses are a series of three heritage-listed former warehouses and now souvenir sales office, commercial offices, health club, storage area, and restaurant located between 6–18 Bulletin Place, in the Sydney central business district in the City of Sydney local government area of New South Wales, Australia.
+The Bulletin Place Warehouses are a series of three heritage-listed former warehouses and now souvenir sales office, commercial offices, health club, storage area, and restaurant located between 6–18 Bulletin Place, in the Sydney central business district in New South Wales, Australia.
 The warehouses were built from 1880 and have variously been known as the San Francisco Restaurant.
 The property is privately owned.
 It was added to the New South Wales State Heritage Register on 2 April 1999.